L

 - Liquidity is the concept of nearness to cash.
 Cash is a liquid asset.
 Marketable securities are liquid because they can be converted to cash quickly.
 Land is illiquid because it may take months to sell.

-- Liquidity for a company is the ability to pay cash to meet current debts when due.
+- Liquidity for a company is the ability to pay cash to meet current debts when they are due.
 This is also called solvency.

 Liquidity ratios